 Actually, there are many more, but I just present these to get them off my brain and onto a page.
 Co-branded VISA and Mastercard.
 I mean, how great is that for a brand to get yourself connected to a bank that’ll rack your customers with 25 to 30 percent interest,

-Brand consultants messed up some great brand names Any person who lived in Virginia in the 1970s would know these regional bank jingles.
+CHARLOTTESVILLE – Any person who lived in Virginia in the 1970s would know these regional bank jingles.
 “F&M’s free banking puts you and your checkbook … a jump ahead.”
 “Virginia National is the way Virginia Banks today.”
 The two banks merged, and became Sovran.
+Something was lost.
+Little was gained.

 So another brokerage brand is about to bite the dust; this time it is St. Louis-based A.G.
 Edwards.
 It is part of a long line of regional brokerage names and banking names that have disappeared in recent years.
 Paine Webber.
 E.F.
 Hutton.
 Warburg.
 First Boston.
 Butcher & Singer.
 Chemical Bank.